 All that glitters is not gold.

-Logical terms such as "not" have a scope, that is, a part of the proposition in which they occur that they affect logically.
-For example, "not" logically negates some part of the proposition, or the proposition taken as a whole, and this is its scope.
+Logical terms such as "not" have a scope, that is, a part of the statement in which they occur that they affect logically.
+For example, "not" logically negates some part of the statement, or the statement taken as a whole, and this is its scope.
 Unfortunately, in natural languages such as English, the scope of a word such as "not" is frequently ambiguous.

-In the artificial languages of logic, scope ambiguity is avoided by conventions for interpreting propositions, and by introducing additional punctuation (usually parentheses) to indicate scope.
+In the artificial languages of logic, scope ambiguity is avoided by conventions for interpreting statements, and by introducing additional punctuation2 to indicate scope.
 Contrastingly, in natural languages, while there are various grammatical devices to indicate scope, ambiguity is still frequent.
 Often, natural language is disambiguated by common sense knowledge that we bring to our interpretations.
-For instance, in the example, we automatically reject the meaning of "all that glitters is non-gold" for the first premiss because that would make the proposition false.
+For instance, in the Example, above, we automatically reject the meaning of "all that glitters is non-gold" for the first premiss because that would make it false―see the Analysis, below.
 Thus, scope ambiguity in natural language is often not obvious until pointed out, or exploited for humor.

 The following types of logical and grammatical categories have scope, and are therefore liable to ambiguities of scope in natural languages:

 - Adverbial and adjectival modifiers:

 Example: "Fabulous Christmas Bargains", see the Quote, above.

 This phrase has two possible meanings depending upon the scope of "Fabulous":